dso-cli/dso-cli/docs/guide/architecture.md

 - **Input Validation**: All user input is validated
 - **Error Handling**: Graceful degradation on failures

+## About the Developer

+**DSO** is developed by **Ismail MOUYAHADA**, a **DevSecOps Engineer** and **Multi-Platform Software Developer**.

+With expertise in security automation, cloud infrastructure, and cross-platform development, Ismail created DSO to bring enterprise-grade security analysis to developers' terminals with zero configuration and complete privacy.

 ## See Also

 - [Getting Started](/guide/getting-started): Start using DSO